Tourist route optimization in the context of Covid-19 pandemic: Materials and Method

 \item[-] The algorithm has finished when all values acceptable at a certain level of the stack have been tested.
 When a solution is found, the distance from the starting and ending point is calculated.
-To obtain the shortest path, the distance obtained is first compared to an initial number, which is very large, and the smallest value is remembered.
+To obtain the shortest path, the distance obtained is firstly compared to an initial number, which is very large, and the smallest value is remembered.
 At every step, the distance is compared to the last value accepted (smallest number obtained until the moment of comparison). \end{itemize}

-The backtracking method presented, although is not as efficient as the Floyd algorithm, for example, is used when it is important to obtain all possible paths from a node $x$ to a node $y$.
+The backtracking method presented, although it is not as efficient as the Floyd algorithm, for example, it is used when it is important to obtain all possible paths from a node $x$ to a node $y$.
 This is the case in the context of managing tourist routes inside a destination.

 We implemented the algorithm in C++.
-We use two files for reading the graph, with the same nodes and vertices.
+For the implementation we used two files for reading the graph, with the same nodes and vertices.
 The first file contains the nodes and the corresponding distance between them in meters.
-The second file contains the nodes and the distance between them measured in minutes (as calculated by Google Maps \cite{Google}).
-The motivation for choosing two files is that for tourists, the time required to move inside a destination is usually more important than the distance covered.
+The second file contains the nodes and the distance between them expressed in minutes.
+The distances in minutes are chosen according to the distances calculated by Google Maps (see \cite{Google}).
+The motivation for choosing two files is that for tourists the time required to move inside a destination is usually more important than the distance covered.

-The table of considered distances is represented in Figure \ref{DistM}.
+The distances between nodes are synthesized in Table \ref{DistM}.
 This table should be read in the following order: the first four columns, line by line, until the end of lines, followed by the next four columns, which should be read line by line.
 The columns \textit{node} represent the index of a node.
 The columns \textit{m} represent the distance between the specified nodes in meters, while the columns \textit{min} represent the same distance, but calculated in minutes.

+In order to empirically test the method that we propose we have conducted a qualitative research.
+Recommendations on the sample size in the case of qualitative research vary and some authors propose that the sample size should be in the range of 12-26 subjects (see \cite{Lubovski}).
+In our case, we interviewed 15 volunteers who were willing to participate in the study and test our method.
+The questions included in the interview guide which were addressed to the volunteers are presented in the Appendix.